 Formal Complaint Procedures

-A student may initiate a formal complaint via Ethicspoint or by contacting the dean of students or the institutional equity officer.
+A student may initiate a formal complaint via Ethicspoint or by contacting the dean of students or the director of equal opportunity and compliance.
 In all cases, the college will respond to reports of violations of this policy in a prompt, fair and impartial manner.
 In the interests of ensuring that investigations are done in an effective manner, students are encouraged to make complaints immediately after the conduct of complaint occurs.
 The complaint should document and describe the alleged discriminatory conduct, how that conduct violated this policy, the evidence supporting the alleged violation, and a description of the redress sought by the complainant.

 For the purposes of this policy, the person who reports that they have been subjected to discrimination based on their protected status, or is the subject of such a report shall be referred to as the “Complainant.”
 The person against whom the complaint is filed shall be referred to as the “Respondent.”

 When the college receives a formal complaint, it will promptly investigate the allegation in a fair and expeditious manner.
 Every effort will be made to proceed while maintaining confidentiality to the extent practicable under the circumstances.
-Once the matter is thoroughly investigated, it will be referred to the College Conduct Board.
-If it is determined that this policy has been violated, the college will act to eliminate the offending conduct and, where appropriate, will impose disciplinary action.
+Once the matter is thoroughly investigated, it will be referred to the College Conduct Board or, in the case of the School for Social work, its hearing board.
+If it is determined that this policy has been violated, the college will act to eliminate the offending conduct and, where appropriate, will impose disciplinary action

 Initial Complaint Assessment

-Upon the receipt of a complaint, the institutional equity officer and the conduct board adviser shall together review the complaint to determine whether, on its face, it alleges an actionable violation of college policy or whether the alleged conduct that is the subject of the complaint falls under another college policy.
+Upon the receipt of a complaint, the director of equal opportunity and compliance and the conduct board adviser, or in the case of the School for Social Work, the associate dean for graduate enrollment and student services shall together review the complaint to determine whether, on its face, it alleges an actionable violation of college policy or whether the alleged conduct that is the subject of the complaint falls under another college policy.
 This determination of whether an investigation will proceed shall be completed within seven (7) working days of the filing of the complaint.

-In such cases the normal procedures of the College Conduct Board will be followed.
+In such cases the normal procedures of the College Conduct Board or Hearing Board will be followed.
 The normal procedures will include: referral of a case, review of the incident, notification of complaint, investigation, and hearing.
 The complaint shall be shared with the Respondent as part of this process.

 Investigation and Resolution of a Complaint

-The dean of the college’s designee, will typically designate the institutional equity officer as the investigator.
+The director of equal opportunity and compliance will either investigate or oversee an investigation into the complaint allegations.
 The investigator will promptly investigate the matter so that finding and recommendations will be issued generally within sixty (60) calendar days of the filing of the complaint.

 The investigator will serve as a neutral fact-finder.
 The investigation will consist of (but will not necessarily be limited to) interviews of the Complainant, the Respondent, and other individuals who may have witnessed the reported incident or incidents.
 When the investigator has completed the investigation, the outcome of the investigation and a recommendation will be shared with the College Conduct Board, Complainant and the Respondent.

-A confidential record of all complaints, including their disposition, will be maintained by the Office of Inclusion, Diversity & Equity.
+A confidential record of all complaints, including their disposition, will be maintained by the Office for Equity and Inclusion.

 The college will not tolerate retaliation against an individual for filing a complaint or for assisting in the investigation of a complaint.
 Retaliation is defined as taking or attempting adverse action around a person or group because that person or group participated in a good faith report or investigation under this procedure whether as a grievant, respondent, witness, administrator or in any other role.
 Retaliation can be committed by any individual or group of individuals, not just the Complainant or Respondent.
 Retaliation can take many forms, including threats, intimidation, bullying, assault, physical harm, emotional abuse, damage to or theft of property, exclusion from a position, association or event, among others.
 A student may initiate a formal retaliation complaint via Ethicspoint or by contacting the dean of students or the institutional equity officer.